JuliaApproximation/FrameFun.jl/README.md

 ## Installation

-FrameFun.jl is not added to the Julia General registry and depends on the unregistered packages Grids.jl and BasisFunctions.jl
+FrameFun.jl is not added to the Julia General registry and depends on the unregistered packages GridArrays.jl and BasisFunctions.jl

 ### Recomanded
 For Julia 1.1 or higher, you can add the FrameFun registry.